jwpowers2/Dokimi/README.md

-#Dokimi is a site I've built for a job interview
+#Dokimi is a demo site for Flask and Vue.js

 ### the frontend is Vue.js and the backend is a simple Python Flask API